diaznoed/User-Migration-Script/README.md

 # User-Migration-Script
 The script is used for automating the migration of users in ArcGIS Enterprise.
 It only does viewers accounts, as creator accounts should be handled manually due to group ownership.
+You will run the scripts in order of the numbering in the title.
+Additionally, keep the csv files as placeholders for the script.

 ---